Three boaters killed, boat missing after incident at Toledo Bend

 Trending News

-Murphy's body was found with a life vest, but the bodies of the other two individuals were found without wearing personal floatation devices, agents said.
+Murphy's body was found with a life vest, but the bodies of the other two individuals were found without personal floatation devices, agents said.

 The agency said it's unknown what happened to cause the men to enter the water.
 It's believed their boat sank.